50 Running Terms: Terminology All Runners Should Know

 #23: Speedwork

-Speedwork is a running term that encompasses running workouts that involve running faster than your standard training pace.
+Speedwork is a running term encompassing workouts involving running faster than your standard training pace.ย

-Examples include intervals on a track, hill repeats, tempo runs, and fartleks.
+Examples include interval training on a track, hill repeats, tempo runs, and fartleks.

 #24: Streaker

-Although this piece of running terminology sounds like someone who runs naked, it refers to a runner who has run every day without a day off for an extended period of time.
+Although this running term sounds like someone who runs naked, it refers to a runner who has run every day without a day off for an extended period of time.

 #25: Strength Training

-This one of our running terms is also referred to as resistance training or weight training.
-Strength training involves doing specific exercises under some kind of load or resistance in order to build muscle.
+Strength training, also known as resistance training or weight training, involves performing specific exercises under some kind of load or resistance to build muscle.ย

-Examples of strength training exercises include squats, lunges, push-ups, and planks.
-Strength training can reduce the risk of injury in runners.
+Strength training exercises include squats, lunges, push-ups, and planks.
+They can reduce runners’ risk of injury.

 A person doing a squat.